facebookresearch/AnimatedDrawings/README.md

-# *Update March 8th, 2024*

-Would you like to get paid to work Animated Drawings-related research?
-Are you a Ph.D. student in CS, ML, HCI or a related field?
-If so, please consider applying for a [summer internship](https://www.metacareers.com/v2/jobs/170100726129599/)!
-[Send me a message](https://twitter.com/hjessmith) if you do apply :)

 # Animated Drawings

 ![Sequence 02](https://user-images.githubusercontent.com/6675724/219223438-2c93f9cb-d4b5-45e9-a433-149ed76affa6.gif)

-This repo contains an implementation of the algorithm described in the paper, `A Method for Animating Children's Drawings of the Human Figure' (to appear in Transactions on Graphics and to be presented at SIGGRAPH 2023).
+This repo contains an implementation of the algorithm described in the paper, [A Method for Animating Children's Drawings of the Human Figure](https://dl.acm.org/doi/10.1145/3592788).

 In addition, this repo aims to be a useful creative tool in its own right, allowing you to flexibly create animations starring your own drawn characters.
 If you do create something fun with this, let us know!
 Use hashtag **#FAIRAnimatedDrawings**, or tag me on twitter: [@hjessmith](https://twitter.com/hjessmith/).